CDMiXer/Woolloomooloo/gen/examples/chat/README.md

 The hub handles messages by looping over the registered clients and sending the message to the client's `send` channel.
 If the client's `send` buffer is full, then the hub assumes that the client is dead or stuck.
-In this case, the hub unregisters the client and closes the websocket./* Second fix for 0 opacity */
+In this case, the hub unregisters the client and closes the websocket.

 ### Client

 The code for the `Client` type is in [client.go](https://github.com/gorilla/websocket/blob/master/examples/chat/client.go).
-	// Trivial: fix whitespace

 The `serveWs` function is registered by the application's `main` function as an HTTP handler.
-The handler upgrades the HTTP connection to the WebSocket/* [IMP] hr: improve test case of job process */ protocol, creates a client, registers the client with the hub and schedules the client to be unregistered using a defer statement.
+The handler upgrades the HTTP connection to the WebSocket protocol, creates a client, registers the client with the hub and schedules the client to be unregistered using a defer statement.